KDE/digikam-doc/main_window/tags_view.rst

 Tag Manager
 ~~~~~~~~~~~~

 There are certain possibilities to manage tags from the context menu on tags in the digiKam sidebars like **New Tag...** or **Delete Tag**.
 The Tag Manager offers a more comfortable and comprehensive way to organize your tags.
-For general information about tags, why and how to use them see Tags View in the Main digiKam Window chapter.
+For general information about tags, why and how to use them see :ref:`this page <tags_view>` from the beginning.

 .. figure:: images/mainwindow_tag_manager.webp
     :alt: